Techniques de Randonnée Équestre de Compétition: Phase one: Parcours d'Orientation et de Régularité (POR)

-Phase Two: Maîtrise des Allures (MA)
+Phase two: Maîtrise des Allures (MA)

 The MA phase is designed to demonstrate that a rider has a high degree of control over the horse, first in canter and then in walk.
 The rider must canter the horse slowly along a marked corridor, which is 2-4 m wide and up to 150 m long, and then turn around and walk the horse back quickly.
 There are up to 60 points available on this stage, depending on how slowly the horse canters and how fast he walks.
 If the horse leaves the corridor or breaks into another pace, the score is zero for that pace.
+The score is also 0 if the horse goes out of the corridor.

-Phase Three: Parcours en Terrain Varie (PTV)
+Phase three: Parcours en Terrain Varie (PTV)

 The PTV is a series of obstacles, designed to test the obedience, confidence, courage and balance of the horse and the correctness of the rider's aids.
 The course consists of up to 16 obstacles, to be tackled in a certain order and within a set time.
 The obstacles are formalisations of things that may be encountered on a ride in an unfamiliar location and may include jumps, ditches, water, steps and dismounted tasks.

 There are up to 10 points available for each obstacle (totalling 160 available) these points are broken down into: